 In an additional sub-plot, the town of Haddonfield has banned Halloween celebrations altogether, which is completely understandable given their unfortunate history with the holiday.
-However, this doesn't sit well with the students at Haddonfield Junior College, who've decided to host a massive on-campus costume party, complete with an appearance by a local Howard Stern-style radio shock-jock.
-(Fun fact: the producers originally offered the radio-jock part to the real Stern, who wisely turned it down.)
+However, this doesn't sit well with the students at Haddonfield Junior College, who've decided to host a massive on-campus costume party in defiance of said ban, to be hosted by a local Howard Stern-style radio shock-jock. (the producers apparently offered the radio-jock part to the real Stern, who wisely turned it down.)
 This, of course, gives Michael a whole new set of teenage cannon fodder to hack to pieces.
 (One of the few good things I can say about this movie is that the violence is brutal and bloody.)

 Eventually Kara, Tommy, Danny and Jamie's baby are captured by the "Cult of Thorn" (don't ask) and imprisoned in the bowels of Smiths Grove Sanitarium, Michael's former home.
 Loomis' old boss, the sinister Dr. Wynn, is revealed as the mysterious Man in Black, who aims to help Michael achieve his goal and pass the "Thorn Curse" onto the next generation... or some such nonsense.
 Honestly, by this point, the movie had become so jumbled that I just wanted Michael to kill everybody so it would end quicker.
-Of course, the door is left open for another sequel, but thankfully when it was time for the next Halloween installment in 1998 (Halloween: 20 Years Later), they wisely chose to ignore the events of "4," "5" and "6" altogether, erasing them from continuity and picking up where they left off with Jamie Lee Curtis' Laurie Strode after 1981's Halloween II.
+Of course, the door is left open for another sequel, but thankfully when it was time for the next Halloween installment in 1998 (Halloween: 20 Years Later), they wisely chose to ignore the events of "4," "5" and "6" altogether, erasing them from continuity and picking up where 1981's Halloween II left off.

 "Producer's Cut" Clip: